venturadan/startup/notes.md

 14. front end vs. back end; development vs. production
 15. Two main kinds of mistakes: syntax/semantics (no big deal) vs. broken mental model (big deal)
 	1. our goal is to eliminate the second; can't eliminate the first
+	2. if you understand syntax, you can make little local tweaks and minor changes; but if you have a good underlying mental model, you can make large global changes

 ## Assignment stuff
 1. CONSOLE: xxyy